Lay3rLabs/wavs-safe/README.md

 **Template for getting started with developing WAVS applications and Gnosis Safe.
 NOT PRODUCTION READY.**

-TODO:

-- [ ] Consolidate / refactor service types
-- [ ] Better way to check result from Guard in demo
-- [ ] Gaurd should support make wasi-exec
-- [ ] See if there is a better way to encode contract ABIs using an existing lib
-- [ ] Add ipfs gateway environment variable, store config_uri in Module contract, download config

-Later:

-- [ ] Consider better guards like borg-core?

 Contains WAVS enabled Safe Module and Guard contracts.

 Reading and Resources: